Palestine Arab Party

-The Palestinian Arab Party (الحزب العربي الفلسطيني ‘Al-Hizb al-'Arabi al-Filastini) was a political party in Palestine established by the influential Husayni family in May 1935.
+The Palestinian Arab Party (الحزب العربي الفلسطيني ‘Al-Hizb al-'Arabi al-Filastini) was a political party in Palestine established in May 1935 by the influential Husayni family.
 Jamal al-Husayni was the founder and chairman.
-Emil Ghuri was elected general secretary until the end of the British Mandate in 1947.
+Emil Ghuri was elected general secretary until the end of the British Mandate in 1948.
 Other leaders of the party included Saed al-dean Al-Aref, Rafiq al-Tamimi, Tawfiq al-Husayni, Anwar al-Khatib, Kamil al-Dajani, and Yusuf Sahyun.

+History

 The party was set up after the rival Nashashibi family established their National Defence Party.
 Other parties at the time included the pan-Arabist Youth Congress Party and the Independence Party (Hizb al-Istiqlal al-'Arabi, also known as the Arab Istiqlal Party), as well as the Reform Party and the National Bloc, established by public activists on a personal and local basis, and the National Liberation League in Palestine, an organization founded by the Palestine Communist Party.